Flu Vaccination September 2019 to March 2020

 We offer a Flu vaccination service to those of our patients who meet NHS eligibility criteria - please see our FAQs below about alternative vaccination options if you are ineligible.
 Flu vaccination is recommended for all pregnant women but not when no longer pregnant unless other risk factors present.

-All vaccinations will be given in appointments this year:
+All vaccinations will be given via appointments: (no drop-in clinics)

 Attending an appointment with one of our nursing staff?
 You may be able to have your vaccination then - let the nurse/HCA know that you want the flu jab too.
 If they confirm you are eligible but are unable to vaccinate you at that time please book a Flu clinic appointment when you return to Reception.